My top tips on trying traditional Peruvian food and drinks:

 And Peru, well, you have amazing, great quality coffee beans, but you don’t know how to cook the damn things!
 Every “expresso” (that’s how they spell it) I tried tasted like a baby Americano.
 A watered-down version of real coffee.

 Another favorite beverage of mine is beer.
+In Peru, there’s one called chicha morada, a sweet drink made from purple corn.
 Unlike my high standards for coffee, I’m pretty lenient with my beer expectations.
 I can drink it anywhere in the world and just appreciate the diversity of tastes rather than go looking for what I’m used to.

 But Peru.
 Come on Peru.
 Peru is the only country I’ve been to where I’ve not liked the beer.